-Parrot hatchlings can have scissor beak, suggesting that it’s caused by genetics or incubation conditions.
+Hatchlings can have scissor beak, suggesting that it’s caused by genetics or incubation conditions.

-Why Do Parrots Get Scissor Beak?
+How Parrots Get Scissor Beak

 Scissor beak is often discussed in conjunction with other beak conditions like elongation of the beak (overgrown beak) or ‘mandibular prognathism’ (underbite).